 If your cloth diaper is leaking out of the top, make sure that the insert isn’t pushing any of the lining fabric up against your baby’s clothing.
 That will cause the diaper to wick moisture up and out of the top.
 The top edge of the diaper should be flat against your baby with the soft fabric against your baby’s skin.
 If you have a son who only has leaks during sleep, you might need to "aim down" to avoid leaks.

 If your diaper is leaking out of the side around the leg openings, change the diaper and remove the insert.
-If the insert is over saturated, you need to add more absorbency like an additional insert or hemp.
-If it isn’t saturated, then you either have a fit or a repelling issue and will need to adjust the tightness of the diaper or strip.
+If the insert is over saturated, you need to add more absorbency, like an additional insert or hemp.
+If it isn't saturated, then you either have a fit or a repelling issue and will need to adjust the tightness of the diaper or strip your diaper.

 If the diaper is leaking out the back, double check that the insert and all inner fabrics are tucked in completely.
 If the insert is sticking out of the top of the diaper, it will wick moisture onto your baby’s clothing.
 We also occasionally see leaks up the back with little girls who are heavy wetters or little boys who are aimed off to the side of the insert.

 You're still experiencing leaks and nothing we mentioned in this post seems to help?
-Give us a call at 1-888-332-2243 so we can ask a bit more questions to troubleshoot this with you!
+Give us a call at 1-888-332-2243 so we can ask a few more questions to troubleshoot this with you!